Ryan1997123/C-Projects/README.md

 # C-Projects
-A repository for C++ Projects completed
+A repository for some C++ Projects completed at Fordham